Carla Macelloni

 Carla Macelloni (17 February 1937 – 23 March 2015) was an Italian actress and television personality.

 Life and career

-Born in Milan, Macelloni started acting as a child, on radio dramas and on stage, with the theatrical company "Compagnia di Prosa".
+Born in Milan, Macelloni started acting as a child, in radio dramas and on stage, with the theatrical company "Compagnia di Prosa".
 Between the second half of the 1950s and the 1960s she appeared in a number of films, as well as on stage and on television, where she also worked as a presenter and a soubrette.

-After a hiatus of several decades, she resumed her activities in the 2000s, appearing in some films and the TV-series Butta la luna.
+After a hiatus of several decades, she resumed her activities in the 2000s, appearing in some films and the TV series Butta la luna.